pabloarancibia/pabloarancibia/README.md

 ### 🌱 Learning Journey
 I hold degrees in:
+- Postgraduate in Internet of Things
 - Bachelor's in Computer Science
-- Postgraduate in Internet of Things
 - Diploma in Data Science
-- Leader Developer

 I’m currently expanding my horizons with Software Architecture, Design Patterns and Cloud.